camelinaction/camelinaction2/chapter19/eclipse-camel-editor/ReadMe.md

 And click the `Install` button.
 In any wizards that shows up, then click `Next` to install all the features and to accept any license agreements.

-Don't worry the tooling is open source and 100% free to use.
+The tooling is open source and free to use.

+You can find the source code of the tooling at github: https://github.com/jbosstools/jbosstools-fuse

 #### Using the editor